Google Tag Manager

 Google Tag Manager (GTM) controls the measurement signal on a website.
 It defines what events are sent to analytics and advertising platforms.

-Google Tag Manager – Control of the optimization signal
+Google Tag Manager – Optimization signal control

 GTM is the layer where the technical reliability of the optimization signal is determined.